 Grasshoppers, beetles, crickets and other larger bugs end up falling into the rivers and streams of trout all the time.
 They’re used to seeing them as easy snacks.
 Try drowning live grasshoppers or using imitators to float in the current.

-Tubes imitate zooplankton and other easy snacks all fish snack on.
+Tubes or grubs imitate zooplankton and other easy snacks all fish snack on.
 Truth be told they don’t look much like anything swimming in the water.
 But truth be told they get bit a LOT.
 So, keep them in the tackle box.

 Trout love to feast on smaller baitfish, especially bigger trout.
 The best way to trigger strikes when they are up feeding on baitfish is a paddletail swimbait that can disrupt the column.